ericwoud/buildWubuntu/README.md

 * Support for network and wifi
 * Cake support, not tested
-* MyGica T230C2 DVB-T and DVB-C support, not fully tested yet
+* MyGica T230C2 DVB-T and DVB-C support

 Custom rootfs directory: